1. What is the difference between sql direct and other JDBC activities?

 Answer: TIBCO certified messaging is an approach to guarantee delivery of every message from the sender to its intended recipient.
 TIBCO certified messaging works on the principle of registration and acknowledgment.

 24. Explain some errors in while deployment the .ear?

 Answer: timbre failed exception, tibhawk failed exception.
 No such memory found an exception.
 Connection issues.
 Port availability exceptions.

 25. What is the difference between Filepoller and file adapter?

-File poller is a process starter activity which polls the given file for every polling interval time.
+Answer: File poller is a process starter activity which polls the given file for every polling interval time.
 It simply read the file and processes the text or binary output.